LiteraLingo-Workspace/LiteraLingo_H4I_Project/frontend/FrontendDocumentation.md

 run `npm run install` to run the frontend

-## How to create React Components
+## How to create components

 Ensure that your component is declared in the following way for faster TypeScript compilation speeds:

 `export const ComponentName: React.FC<ComponentNameProps> = ({ ...props... }) => {}`

-## How to organize React Components
+## How to organize components

-When a React Component is being used in multiple areas, move it and its corresponding `styled-component` objects into its own file.
-Then import it into the file you'd like to use it in.
+Components and their corresponding `styled-components` objects are in the same file for ease of use and development

 `Background.tsx`: